 Is pine good for firewood?

-Pine isn’t a great choice for firewood if you’re looking to use it in your home’s fireplace or stove.
-Its heat output is low and high sap content means you’ll get high levels of creosote build-up.
-If you need firewood for outdoor campfires or meat smoking, pine is a great choice.
-It won’t burn all night and the smell is hard to beat.
+Pine isn’t a great choice for firewood if you want to use it in your home’s fireplace or stove.
+Its low heat output and high sap content mean you’ll get high levels of creosote build-up.
+Pine is ideal for short outdoor campfires as it won’t burn all night, and the smell is hard to beat.

-• Pine’s heat output is low, making it less desirable as the main wood source for really cold climates.
+• Pine’s heat output is low, making it less desirable as the primary wood source in freezing climates.

-• Its coals are poor which isn’t ideal for heating homes all night but may be okay for campfires.
+• Its coals are poor, which isn’t ideal for heating homes all night.

-• Pine is highly resinous so it isn’t recommended for BBQ or smoking meat as it can ruin the smoker and the meat.
+• Pine is highly resinous, so it isn’t recommended for BBQ or smoking meat; it makes a mess of the smoker and may spoil your food.

 An infographic about pine firewood including all its important burning statistics.